nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 ## Omnilock Witness

+In witness, there is a signature field which is signed from a message.
+The message can be calculated via [blake2b hash function](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#crypto-primitives) with following data:
+- Transaction hash
+- Witness length and content in same script group covered by inputs, excluding `lock` field which contains signature
+- Other witness length and content that not covered by inputs

 When unlocking an Omnilock, the corresponding witness must be a proper `WitnessArgs` data structure in molecule format.
 In the lock field of the `WitnessArgs`, an `OmniLockWitnessLock` structure must be present as follows:
 ```